What is ELI?

 ELI is based on a voluntary agreement between the EU countries.
 It includes technical specifications on:

-* The Council conclusions of 6 November 2017 on the European Legislation Identifier are built on an initial version of the Council Conclusions published on 26 October 2012 (2012/C 325/02)Discover ELI, the European Legislation Identifier
+* The Council conclusions of 6 November 2017 on the European Legislation Identifier are built on an initial version of the Council Conclusions published on 26 October 2012 (2012/C 325/02).

-ELI is governed by a task force comprising representatives of Denmark, Finland, France, Ireland, Italy, Luxembourg (chair), Norway, Portugal, the United Kingdom and the EU Publications Office.
+ELI is governed by a task force comprising representatives of Austria, Belgium, Denmark, Finland, France, Ireland, Italy, Luxembourg (chair), Norway, Portugal, Serbia, Spain, the United Kingdom and the EU Publications Office.

 Governance rules of the European Legislation Identifier Task Force (ELI TF) and processes to changes to ELI specifications.